Do Pio’s Pasture Readings Work on Steep Hill Country?

 6. Frequently Asked Questions

-Will shadows or aspect fool the satellite?
+Will shadows or aspect affect the readings?

-Do I need a plate meter as well?
+Do I still need a plate meter?

 7. Take‑Home Message